-Have you ever noticed how wasteful travel can be?
+Have you ever noticed how wasteful we can be when we travel?
 Plastic bags.
 Ziploc bags.
 Travel-sized toiletries.
 One-time use cutlery.
 Etc.

 I’m by no means perfect when it comes to minimizing waste but every time I travel, I’m reminded of how much garbage I produce with just those examples above.
 And If I travel somewhere where waste disposal is far worse than it is at home, I find it hard to turn a blind eye.
 So I’m committing to minimizing my contribution to this universal problem by being smarter about what I choose to bring with me when I travel.